Additional update 26th August 2020

 Update – reopening Face to Face!
 10th July 2020

-From 15th July Face to face psychological therapy will be possible, and from the 22nd physical therapy will also be possible
+From 15th July Face to face psychological therapy will be possible.
+We start back on the 25th July.

 Please note that to receive face to face therapy you must first complete the new consent form HERE